chaizhang/StockSentimentAnalysis/README.md

 3. `analysis.ipynb`
     - This notebook performs lag correlation analysis and Granger causality test

-#### Notes
-- The `analysis.ipynb` notebook contains comments that explain the analytical steps and how to interpret the result

 ### References

 <a id="1">[1]</a> S. Prabhakaran, “Granger Causality Test,” Machine Learning Plus, Aug.
 29, 2022. https://www.machinelearningplus.com/time-series/granger-causality-test/ (accessed Apr.
 27, 2025).